fauna-labs/db-migration-tool/README.md

 ### 1. Copy your database to the desired Region Group

 1. Check that all prerequisites listed earlier in this README have been met.
-2. Create a database copy (target database) in the target RG from the latest available snapshot of source database.
+2. Create a database copy (target database) in the target RG from the latest available snapshot of the source database.

 ### 2. Synchronization